PRACTICE DIRECTION 61 – ADMIRALTY CLAIMS

 9.2 Unless the court orders otherwise an order for sale will be in form ADM14.

-9.3 An order for sale before judgment may only be made by the Admiralty Judge.
+9.3 Unless the Admiralty Judge orders otherwise, an order for sale before judgment may only be made by the Admiralty Judge.

 9.4 Unless the Admiralty Judge orders otherwise, a determination of priorities may only be made by the Admiralty Judge.